-When your oven is plugged in for the first time or when power resumes after a power cut, a '0' will be shown in the display; you will have to reset the clock.
+When your oven is plugged in for the first time or when power resumes after a power cut, a '0' will be shown in the display; you will have to reset the dock.

-If the clock (or display) shows any strange looking symbols, unplug your oven from the electrical socket and plug it back in and reset the clock.
-You can set either 12 hour clock or 24 hour clock.
-In the following example I will show you how to set the time for 14:35 when using the 24 clock.
-Make sure that you have removed all packaging from your oven.
+If the clock (or display) shows any strange looking symbols, unplug your oven from the electrical socket and plug it back in and reset the dock.

-Make sure that you have correctly installed your oven as described earlier in this bool
+Make sure that you have correctly installed your oven as described earlier in this book

-Press STOP/ CLEAR.
+Press STOP/ CLEAR